Sauteed Green Beans with Garlic

 - It's also the fastest way to cook green beans.
 Only 5 minutes of prep and 5 minutes of cooking and your new favorite side dish will be ready to eat.

 - Green beans are super healthy.
-They're high in fiber, low in calories, and are full of nutrition.
+They're high in fiber, low in calories, and full of nutrition.

 How to prepare green beans